MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/parports/device-specific-operations-io-requests-parallel-devices.md

 The device is not a directory.

 ### Operation
 A parallel device is an exclusive device.
-If a parallel device is open, the system-supplied bus driver for parallel ports fails any subsequent [IRP_MJ_CREATE](https://msdn.microsoft.com/en-us/library/windows/hardware/ff550729.aspx) requests for the device until the device has been closed.
+If a parallel device is open, the system-supplied bus driver for parallel ports fails any subsequent [IRP_MJ_CREATE](https://msdn.microsoft.com/library/windows/hardware/ff550729) requests for the device until the device has been closed.
 A client must open a parallel device before it sends other I/O requests to the device or calls the [parallel device callback routines](https://msdn.microsoft.com/library/windows/hardware/ff544275).

-For more information, see [Opening and Using a Parallel Device](https://msdn.microsoft.com/en-us/windows/hardware/drivers/parports/opening-and-using-a-parallel-device).
+For more information, see [Opening and Using a Parallel Device](https://msdn.microsoft.com/windows/hardware/drivers/parports/opening-and-using-a-parallel-device).

-## IRP_MJ_DEVICE_CONTROL
+## <a href="" id=""></a> IRP_MJ_DEVICE_CONTROL
-The [IRP_MJ_DEVICE_CONTROL](https://msdn.microsoft.com/en-us/library/windows/hardware/ff550744.aspx) request operates a parallel device.
+The [IRP_MJ_DEVICE_CONTROL](https://msdn.microsoft.com/library/windows/hardware/ff550744) request operates a parallel device.

 ### When Sent
 A client uses device control requests for the following types of operations: